 What to Expect After Treatment

-- Dogs who have received Benadryl will be a bit woozy and may sleep for a period of time until the medication wears off.
+- Dogs who have received Benadryl will be a bit woozy and may sleep for some time until the medication wears off.
 Keep your pet in a quiet, calm location.
 Keep him away from stairs while he is still woozy.

-- If Dexamethasone was given, he will likely become thirsty and will drink frequently.
-Provide a sufficient amount of water and expect frequent trips outside for bathroom breaks.
+- If dexamethasone was given, he will likely become thirsty and will drink frequently.
+Provide sufficient water and expect frequent trips outside for bathroom breaks.

 - Watch your pet very closely.
 If the site of the sting is known, watch the area for continued swelling.
 Infection sometimes sets in at the site of the bee sting: if this occurs, call your vet.
 Antibiotics may be required.